ChrisHagan/metl2011/architecture.md

 #Entities

 Implementation for these entities can be found inside the [MeTL dependencies repository](https://github.com/StackableRegiments/dependencies/blob/master/MeTLData/MeTLData/src/main/scala/metlDataTypes.scala).
-XML and JSON serializers are available within as dependencies.
-This section presents them in a sloppy take on the Swagger format.
+XML and JSON serializers are available within this repository as dependencies.
+This section presents them in non-compliant JSON Schema.

 All entities share the following attributes: